cv9t0x/python-programming/README.md

-# Homework for the «Python programming» course
+# Homework of the second semester for the «Python programming» course